Guides/Counting Absence Days

 Frequently Asked Questions

-Does the day I leave the UK count as an absence day for ILR?
+Does the day I leave the UK count as an absence day for indefinite leave to remain?

-How many absence days is a same-day trip for ILR purposes?
+How many absence days is a same-day trip for indefinite leave to remain purposes?

 If you leave the UK and return on the same calendar day, this counts as zero absence days.
-You are present in the UK at the end of that day, so it is treated as a day of presence.
+You were not outside the UK for a full 24-hour day.
 For example, a day trip to Paris where you depart and return on 15 March counts as 0 absence days.
+An overnight trip where you depart on 15 March and return on 16 March also counts as 0 absence days, since both days are travel days.
+This is a common question when navigating the indefinite leave to remain process.

 Does the gap between my visa start date and my UK entry date count as absence?

 Yes.
-Your qualifying period begins on the start date of your visa, not the date you physically enter the UK.
+Your indefinite leave to remain qualifying period begins on the start date of your visa, not the date you physically enter the UK.
 If your visa started on 1 January but you did not arrive until 20 January, those 19 days count as absence days.
 This is called a late entry gap and it eats into your 180-day allowance from the very start.

 What formula does the Home Office use to count absence days?